insideout10/wordlift-plugin/src/main/readme.txt

 Tested up to: 3.5.1
 Stable tag: {version}

-Supercharge your WordPress Site with Smart Tagging and #Schemaorg support - a brand new way to write, organise and publish your contents to the Linked Data Cloud.
+Supercharge your WordPress Site with Smart Tagging and #Schemaorg support - a new way to write, and publish your contents to the Linked Data Cloud.

 == Description ==